eclipse-uprotocol/up-transport-vsomeip-cpp/README.md

 ## How to Use the Library

-To add up-client-vsomeip-cpp to your conan build dependencies, place following in your conanfile.txt:
+To add up-transport-vsomeip-cpp to your conan build dependencies, place following in your conanfile.txt:

 ```
 [requires]
-up-client-vsomeip-cpp/[>=1.0.0 <2.0.0]
+up-transport-vsomeip-cpp/[>=1.0.0 <2.0.0]

 [generators]
 CMakeDeps